Inspired by Day of the Geek badge that I own, I thought I’d try a memorable robot from Futurama: Francis X. Clampazzo.

 The board could do with a bit of a clean up to remove flux, but it works!

-Now I’m trying to come up with some more badge ideas and I’m really tempted to do the rest of the Robot Mafia to complement this badge!
+These are now for sale on Tindie in limited quantities.
+I’m forever coming up with new badge ideas and I’m really tempted to do the rest of the Robot Mafia to complement this badge!